Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-sample_delay.rst

 Sample Delay
 ======================

-Sample Delay is a circular buffer based implementation of a delay filter for introducing a delay into a time series.
-See the design notes for insight into the implementation.
+Sample Delay is a circular-buffer-based implementation of a delay filter for introducing a delay into a time series.
+See the Design Notes for insight into the implementation.

 Entry Point
 ===========

-The graph entry point is the following:
+The graph entry point is as follows:

 .. code-block::